smaremanda/add-in-docs/docs/design/create-add-in-commands-in-your-manifest-preview.md

 # Create add-in commands in your manifest for Excel, Word, and PowerPoint (Preview)
-Use  **VersionOverrides** in your manifest to define add-in commands for Excel, Word, and PowerPoint.

 Add-in commands provide an easy way to customize the default Office UI with specified UI elements that perform actions.
 You can use add-in commands to: